bearkerb/tp/docs/UserGuide.md

 - `JOB_NUMBER` is the index displayed next to each job in the job list, and must be a ***positive number*** between 1 and 2147483647.
 - Only jobs that exist in the current displayed list can be edited.
 - Provide a ***clear and concise*** description of the maintenance issue.
 - Editing a job to match the description of another job is allowed.
-This is useful when different units report the similar issues.
+This is useful when different units report similar issues.
 - Repeated use of the `d/` prefix will take the last use to edit the job description.
   - e.g. `ejob 1 d/Water leakage d/Pipe leakage` will edit the description of job 1 to `Pipe leakage`.